Version: 11 October 2021

-- your IP address for your interaction with various parts of our website.
-Your IP address is the identifier for your computer when you are using the internet.
+- Pages of the website that you have visited; Your IP address for your interaction with various parts of our website.
+Your IP address is the identifier for your computer when you are using the internet;

 We do not seek to collect sensitive information (for example health information or information about your racial or ethnic origin or any criminal record), unless it is necessary for our business purposes.
 If we do have to collect sensitive information, we will do so in accordance with the Australian Privacy Principles.

 During our dealings with you, we may gather information about you relating to all products and services that we or our business partners provide to you.
 This information is used to help us decide how we can improve our service delivery to you, or to provide you with information that we think may be of interest to you.